TheWeirdDev/nautilus-send-to-bluetooth/readme.md

 yaourt -S nautilus-send-to-bluetooth
 ```

-then restart nautlis using `nautilus -q` command
+then restart nautilus using `nautilus -q` command

 # Install on other Distros
 make sure dependencies are installed (or alternatives in your distro):